Server data from the Official MCP Registry

 POST /revoke | RFC 7009 | Revokes an OAuth2 token (proxies to Redmine's /oauth/revoke) |

 Redmine uses the Doorkeeper gem for OAuth2 but does not serve the RFC 8414 discovery document itself.
-This server serves it on Redmine's behalf, pointing to Redmine's real /oauth/authorize, /oauth/token, and /oauth/revoke endpoints.
+This server serves path-scoped metadata on Redmine's behalf, pointing to Redmine's real /oauth/authorize, /oauth/token, and /oauth/revoke endpoints.

 Prerequisites for OAuth mode: